June 19, 2020

 gouache on cradled birch panel

-Proceeds from Anne Buckwalter’s 2020 Closer will be donated to The Audre Lorde Project.
+Proceeds from Anne Buckwalter’s 2020 Closer were donated to The Audre Lorde Project.
 The Audre Lorde Project is a Lesbian, Gay, Bisexual, Two Spirit, Trans and Gender Non Conforming People of Color center for community organizing, focusing on the New York City area.

 Fold 02, 2020